RenaudAvenas/Oxard.XControls/README.md

 Oxard XControls (for Xamarin controls) is available on nuget.org (https://www.nuget.org/packages/Oxard.XControls)

 ## Comming soon
-Next project is to include an ItemsControl
+Next project is to add a long pressed button.

+## v1.0.2.0
+- ItemsControl

+This new component allow you to use an items source on a specific panel.
+All items can be templated by ItemTemplate or ItemTemplateSelector.
+ItemsControl is designed to be extended with possibilities to inherited from IsItemItsOwnContainerOverride and GetContainerForItemOverride.

 ## v1.0.1.0
 - Events - TouchManager